 Presumably, the most prominent cause for deportation from Canada is residing in a country illegally.
 Whether a person entered originally as an inadmissible individual or penetrated legally on a temporary visa but overstayed, they are subject to deportation sooner or later.
 Some of the most common grounds for refugee deportation from Canada are inadmissibility are criminal background, health issues, safety issues, economic concerns, or misrepresentation as somebody else.
 If a refugee enters Canada illegally as an inadmissible person, they will be subject to deportation.

-Some individuals enter Canada legally on the grounds of employment and study end up overstaying their visas and dwelling in the country illegally.
+Some individuals enter legally on the grounds of employment and study in Canada and end up overstaying their visas and dwelling in the country illegally.
 For instance, a student who arrived in Canada on a student visa and remained working in Canada permanently without acquiring a work or extension visa of some sort would be operating illegally in Canada.
 From this, we can deduce that one of the essential steps toward preventing deportation is to keep track of visas and visa renewals and ensure that the individual is legally residing in Canada.

 Now that we know the grounds for refugee deportation from Canada, let us work towards ways to prevent refugees deportation from Canada.
 There are two principal ways to attempt to avoid deportation.
 One is to request that CBSA delay the deportation.
 Another option is to approach the Federal Court and request the judge to stay the removal.
 When requesting a deferral from CBSA, the individual must be able to give convincing reasons for delaying their deportation.
-For example, you are pregnant and about to give birth to a child, or you have an existing Humanitarian and Compassionate grounds application filed on time that is still processing.
+For example, you are pregnant and about to give birth to a child, or you have an existing humanitarian and compassionate grounds application filed on time that is still processing.

 Getting Back After Refugee Deportation from Canada

-An individual can apply for Authorization to Return to Canada (ARC).
+An individual can apply for authorization to return to Canada (ARC).
 An ARC is an application made to the Canadian Embassy in their specific region that, if authorized, will permit the return to Canada despite the deportation order.
 But the catch is ARCs are not effortless to get, and one needs compelling justifications to get sanctioned.
 They can take many months to process.
 The most promising approach is not to get deported in the first place.